MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-self-service-password-reset.md

 ### Handle errors with states

 Some errors include a reference to a new state.
-For example, if the user enters an incorrect email verification code, the error handler will include a reference to a `ResetPasswordCodeRequiredState` that can be used to submit a new verification code.
-Let's look at an example of this.
+For example, if the user enters an incorrect email verification code, the error handler includes a reference to a `ResetPasswordCodeRequiredState` that can be used to submit a new verification code.

-In our previous implementation of `ResetPasswordVerifyCodeDelegate` protocol we simply displayed the error when we handled the `onResetPasswordError(error:newState)` delegate function.
+In our previous implementation of `ResetPasswordVerifyCodeDelegate` protocol, we simply displayed the error when we handled the `onResetPasswordError(error:newState)` delegate function.

 We can improve the user experience by asking the user to enter the correct code and resubmitting it as follows: